 Louisa is a risk-taker who thrives on the ability to find creative solutions to any problem.
 Full of energy, ideas and connections, she makes things happen.

 She brings her enthusiasm to her many passions whether it's volunteering, technology, photography, Vermont or a variety of sports.
-Louisa lives in Charlotte with her husband, three children and dog Bailey.
+Louisa lives in Charlotte with her three children and dog Bailey.

 - Entrepreneur with 15 years experience in high tech and business development